Highly pathogenic avian influenza

 • bleeding from the nose or gums

-• conjunctivitis (eye or eyelid redness and swelling).
+• eye or eyelid redness and swelling (conjunctivitis).

 Diagnosing avian influenza

-The risk of having avian influenza in Aotearoa New Zealand or overseas is very low.
+The risk of getting avian influenza in Aotearoa or overseas is very low.
 However, your healthcare provider may consider taking a relevant swab to test for infection if you:

 • feel unwell after recent travel to a country affected by avian influenza